Colchis: Geography and toponyms

+Ronald Grigor Suny identifies Colchis as an early Georgian state formation.
+Suny emphasizes that the Colchians were among the early Kartvelian-speaking tribes, the linguistic ancestors of modern Georgians.
+He highlights the cultural and political continuity between Colchis and later Georgian states, noting that Colchis, along with the eastern Georgian kingdom of Iberia, played a significant role in the ethnogenesis of the Georgian people.

+Giorgi Melikishvili and Donald Rayfield believes that Colchis and their kings are mentioned in several Assyrian inscriptions.
+In several inscriptions about the campaigns of Tukulti-Ninurta I (1243–1207 BC), it is written that he defeated 40 kings of Nairi and watered the mountains and valleys with blood, and also mentions that he marched through the most difficult mountains that no Assyrian king had seen before.
+Other Assyrian inscriptions about this campaign mention "the 40 kings of the Nairi countries and the countries on the shores of the Upper Sea[Black Sea]" instead of "Nairi countries".
+In the inscriptions of Tiglath-Pileser I (1114–1076 BC), it is mentioned that 60 other kings came to the aid of the 23 kings of Nairi, who were too late and could not participate in the battle, so they retreated near the shores of the Upper Sea.
+Later, Tiglath-Pileser I went to fight the kings of the shores of the Upper Sea.
+In the Yonjalu inscription, Tiglath-Pileser I refers to himself as "the conqueror of the land of Nairi from Tume to Daiaeni[Diauehi], and from Gilḫi to the Upper Sea[Black Sea]".
+According to the author, Gilḫi should be read as Kilḫi, which means Kolkhis/Colchis.

-According to Donald Rayfield, an ethnic makeup of Colchis is "obscure" and that Kartvelian names "are conspicuously absent from the few anthronyms found in Colchian burials."
+According to Donald Rayfield, the ethnic makeup of Colchis is "obscure" and Kartvelian names "are conspicuously absent from the few anthronyms found in Colchian burials."
 Instead, Greek, Anatolian, Iranian, and possibly Abkhaz names are present.

 The name Colchis is thought to have derived from the Urartian Qulḫa.
-In the mid-eighth century BC, Sarduri II the King of Urartu, inscribed his victory over Qulḫa on a stele; however, the exact location of Qulḫa is disputed.
+In the mid-eighth century BC, Sarduri II, the King of Urartu, inscribed his victory over Qulḫa on a stele; however, the exact location of Qulḫa is disputed.
 Some scholars argue the name Qulḫa (Colchís) originally referred to a land to the west of Georgia.
 Others argue Qulḫa may have been located in the south, near modern Göle, Turkey.

 According to Levan Gordeziani, while the Greek Colchis etymologically descends from Urartian Qulḫa, the Greeks may have applied the name to a different region (and/or cultures) than the preceding Urartians had.
 Further confusion rests in possible differences in the Greeks' own usage of the name Colchis in political and mythological contexts (i.e. the relationship between "Aia-Colchis" and "the land of Colchis").